The leaves of marijuana plants are covered with stomata.

 That is not surprising, because the plant could die if something would go wrong.

 Researchers compare the control mechanism of the stomata with a network in which other components can take over a lost function.

 It turns out that the hormone abscisic acid can regulate the concentration of ions in the guard cells through different paths.

 If one paths is closed for some reason, another path is used.

 CO2 and light intensity

 The plant tries to maintain a fixed ratio between external and internal CO2. but a very high CO2 concentration in the air leads to partial closure.
-This is not a very adequate response.
-The temperature of the leaves gets too high, which leads to yellowing of the leaves.
-Cooling (with moving air) can help to prevent this.
-Marijuana can handle up to 1500 ppm without much closure.

-Download my free marijuana grow guide for more growing tips.
+Download my free marijuana grow guide and start growing high quality marijuana strains

 - Grow with my Quick Start Guide